PauloGamarra/dpvsa2021-gpt4/README.md

 ## Running the model

 ## Dataset
 To train our machine learning models and validate the metrics we use an augmented DPVSA Dataset version.
-We used rotations between -11 and +11 degrees, horizontal flip, Hue between -37 and +37 degrees, brightness between -34% and +34%, exposure between -18% and +18%, blur up to 1px, noise up to 3% of pixels .
+We used rotations between -11 and +11 degrees, horizontal flip, Hue between -37 and +37 degrees, brightness between -34% and +34%, exposure between -18% and +18%, blur up to 1px .

 ## Approach